DarlessOrg/GLockManager/README.md

 Let's say a thread wants to only take lock2 and lock3.
 This is fine as long as it takes lock2 then lock3.

+Additionally for all lock types except for recursive locks there is an additional sanity check to ensure you are not trying to take the same lock you have already taken in a given session which would be a silly deadlock mistake.

 ## Examples
 Look at the tests folder for example usage for different types of locks.